Easy Guitar Songs to Play for Beginners

 It took me some time to get used to playing the Am chord twice in the middle of it.

-You might substitute the G chord in the intro and the verse with G/E. It is the same G major chord, only with the bass of E note:
+You might substitute the G chord in the intro and the verse with G/E. It is the same G major chord, but with the E note as the bass:

-This song is built upon a very beautiful (finger)picking formation.
-If you have a chorus guitar effect, add it to the clean sound, along with a reverb or delay, it will make magic.
+This song is built upon a very beautiful (finger)picking arrangement.
+If you have a chorus guitar effect, add it to the clean sound along with some reverb or delay, it will make magic.

 E5 C5 D5 G5 F#5 e|----------------------------------------------| B|----------------------------------------------| G|----------------------------------------------| D|---2---9-----5---5-----7---7------------------| A|---2---7-----3---3-----5---5-----5-5---4-4----| E|---0-----------------------------3-3---2-2----|

-Follow this link to see 4 additional beginners songs, contributed by a visitor.
+Here you'll find four additional beginner songs, contributed by a visitor.

-If you know any other easy guitar song(s) for beginners that you think would be nice to place on this page please contact me
+If you know of any other easy guitar song(s) for beginners that you think would be nice to include on this page, please contact me using the 📝 contact form.

 Related Articles